Suspect classification: Suspect class

 The Supreme Court established suspect classifications as judicial precedent with two related decisions after the attack on Pearl Harbor involving executive orders restricting the rights of Japanese American citizens—Hirabayashi v.
 United States and Korematsu v.
 United States.

 The Supreme Court recognizes race, national origin, and religion as suspect classes; it therefore analyzes any government action that discriminates against these classes under strict scrutiny.

 In Perry v.
-Schwarzenegger, the U.S. District Court for Northern California, in its findings of fact, commented that sexual orientation could be considered a suspect class, but that Proposition 8 failed to satisfy the much more deferential rational basis review on the facts presented.
+Schwarzenegger, the U.S. District Court for Northern California, in its findings of fact, commented that sexual orientation could be considered a suspect class, but that Proposition 8 failed to satisfy even the much more deferential rational basis review on the facts presented.
 The U.S. District Court for Nebraska held the same in Citizens for Equal Protection v.
 Bruning, but was reversed on appeal by the Eighth Circuit.

-As the law currently stands, neither sexual orientation nor gender identity is considered a federal suspect class, although many states have state constitutional nondiscrimination protections.
-In December 2024, Montana Supreme Court Justice Laurie McKinnon recommended that "this Court should ... hold that transgender status is a suspect class."
-That view is contrary to that of Supreme Court Justice Amy Coney Barrett, who argued in a May 2025 concurrence to United States v.
-Skrmetti, that transgender status should not be recognized as a suspect, or quasi-suspect class.
+As federal law currently stands, neither sexual orientation nor gender identity is considered a federal suspect class, although many states have state constitutional nondiscrimination protections.
+Montana Supreme Court Justice Laurie McKinnon recommended in the 2024 case Cross v.
+State that "this Court should ... hold that transgender status is a suspect class."
+That view is contrary to that of Supreme Court Justice Amy Coney Barrett, who argued in a concurrence to the court's opinion in the 2025 case United States v.
+Skrmetti that transgender status should not be recognized as a suspect or quasi-suspect class.